Probabilistic Modeling of Multi-rater Medical Image Segmentation for Diversity and Personalization: Introduction

 \section{Introduction}

-Medical image segmentation is of great importance for automatic diagnosis and treatment planning in clinical practice \cite{isensee2021nnu}.
-However, the task is challenging due to the inherent uncertainty of data, such as medical scans, ambiguous boundaries \cite{carass2017longitudinal,wu2023coactseg} and irregular shapes of medical targets \cite{marin2022deep,luo2023deep,li2017deep,fu2020rapid}, as well as the inter-observer variability in diagnosis \cite{menze2014multimodal}.
-To tackle this issue, the multi-rater medical image segmentation task was proposed to take the data uncertainty into account by collecting annotations from different experts for each image independently \cite{rahman2023ambiguous}.
+Lesion segmentation is of great importance for automatic disease diagnosis and treatment planning in clinical practice \citep{isensee2021nnu}.
+However, the task is challenging due to the inherent uncertainty from imaging, such as artifacts, ill-defined boundaries \citep{carass2017longitudinal,wu2023coact} and irregular shapes of medical targets \citep{marin2022deep,luo2023deep,li2017deep,fu2020rapid}.
+An analysis of 6084 expert ratings of 1880 pulmonary nodules from 1080 CT scans demonstrated substantial inter-rater disagreement in assessments of margin \citep{LIN2017disagreement}.
+High inter-observer variability has also been reported in multimodal brain tumor segmentation studies \citep{menze2014multimodal}.
+Evaluating and quantifying such variability is critical to mitigating potential risks in clinical trials \citep{Iannessi2021RECIST}.
+To tackle this issue, the multi-rater medical image segmentation task was proposed to take the data uncertainty into account by collecting annotations from different experts for each image independently \citep{rahman2023ambiguous,wang2025versatile}.